FlowFuse/website/src/handbook/design/branding.md

 # FlowFuse Branding Guidelines

 For FlowFuse Assets (e.g. logos, pictograms, and raw design files), please look in the [`/design/Media`](https://drive.google.com/drive/u/1/folders/1guBnBUrIiRXuK6vsik_NIXIhtE1cZRRa) folder on Google Drive.

+## Logo

+### Composition

+Our logo is a combination mark, featuring an abstract symbol that represents the flows connecting the nodes, along with a wordmark displaying our name.

+### Versions

+The horizontal version is the preferred choice.
+When space and layout constraints make this option an awkward fit, forcing the logo to be too small, the vertical version can be used.

+(Image of horizontal, vertical and icon)

+### Minimun Sizes

+The symbol can stand alone without the wordmark when the size becomes so small that using either combination mark would render the wordmark unreadable.

+(Image of minimum sizes)

+### Construction and correct usage

+The order, distance, and proportion of the elements composing the combination mark must not be altered in any way.

+A safety area is defined to ensure proper image usage and readability.

+(Image of log construction and safety area)

+### Chromatic Versions

+Depending on the background against which the logo is presented, there are corresponding versions to be used.

+For **dark backgrounds**, search for the file name ending with "dark", such as: *ff-logo--wordmark--dark.png*

+(Image of chromatic versions)

+For **light backgrounds**, search for the file name ending with "light", like: *ff-logo--wordmark--light.png*

+(Image of chromatic versions)

+Please note that the dark background version consists of two colors, while the remaining versions consist of a single color.
+Additionally, the shade of red varies according to the background.

+And for **monochromatic** images, when only black or white are allowed, search for the file name ending with "black" or "white".
+For instance: *ff-logo--wordmark--white.png*

+(Image of chromatic versions)

 ## Fonts

 In both the FlowFuse application and on our website, we use [Tailwind CSS](https://tailwindcss.com/).
 With Tailwind, comes the `font-sans` class, which we use across FlowFuse.